-The failover replica is configured with the same database flags, users (including root) and passwords, maintenance window, authorized applications and networks, and databases as the master.
-You cannot change the replica's activation policy or maintenance window, nor can you enable backups on the replica.
-Backups must be performed on the master instance.
+The failover replica is configured with the same database flags, users (including root) and passwords, authorized applications and networks, and databases as the master.
+You cannot change the replica's activation policy or maintenance window (failover replicas cannot be stopped, and can experience a disruptive upgrade at any time).
+You cannot enable backups on the replica; backups must be performed on the master instance.

 When replication can be disabled